mnnguyen2/WISDM/README.md

 ## About this repository:

 In this repo, you can find:
+1. The dataset I used for this project.
+In the folder that I uploaded, the arff data files are re-organized so that I could pull them easily with Python.
+Data source: https://archive.ics.uci.edu/ml/datasets/WISDM+Smartphone+and+Smartwatch+Activity+and+Biometrics+Dataset+
-1. My notebook for the project.
+2. My notebook for the project.
 In this notebook, I build, tune, and evaluate various Supervised learning models (Random Forest, K-nearest Neighbors, Support Vector Machines) to predict the activities and activity groups.
-2. My project summary presentation.
+3. My project summary presentation.
 This would give you a good overview of my models performance and their evaluation metrics comparison.